ca0v/aws-lab/docs/AWS_IAM.md

     * Users to not "normally" have access to resources, they are temporarily granted access via roles.
     * Users must establish a trust relationship to "take-on" a role.
     * User must sts:AssumeRole to take-on a role.

+Finally, an example of a role would be to allow an EC2 instance to access an S3 bucket.
+The EC2 instance would assume the role and then have access to the S3 bucket.
+Code running on this EC2 instance will be able to access to the S3 bucket.

 ## IAM Policies